vkleer/CI_PP4_WhatsCooking/README.md

     - New meal plans can be created by clicking on the '+' button to take users to the 'Add meal plan' page
     - Existing meal plans can be edited by clicking on the pen button to take users to the 'Edit meal plan' page
     - Existing meal plans can be deleted by clicking on the bin button, triggering a modal for confirmation, after which the meal plan will be deleted
-- The add meal plan page where logged in users can create a new meal plan for the selected date, allowing up to 10 meals per meal plan
+- The create meal plan page where logged in users can create a new meal plan for the selected date, allowing up to 10 meals per meal plan
 - The edit meal plan page where logged in users can edit an existing meal plan by changing or deleting meals from the plan
 - The recipe list page where users can browse all recipes
     - Users can filter by meal type (breakfast, lunch, dinner, snack), diet type (vegetarian, vegan) or simply use the search bar